Daig (Switzerland): Late 19th and early 20th century

 As the Daig dynasties had accumulated much of their wealth in private banking and silk manufacture, the increasing significance of pharmaceutical and chemical industry for Basel challenged their quasi-hegemonial position, especially since said industries had been built up largely by individuals that not only were not part of the Daig, but often had moved to Basel only recently.

 Furthered by the introduction of stock corporations, that diminished significantly the influence exerted by the Daig.
-Nonetheless, seats in the Grand Council of Basel-Stadt as well as other important positions in both public service and industry are still routinely held by individuals with family names indicative of Daig affiliation, such as Vischer, Sarasin or Merian.
+Nonetheless, seats in the Grand Council of Basel-Stadt as well as other important positions in both public service and industry are still routinely held by individuals with family names indicative of Daig affiliation, such as Vischer, Sarasin, Burckhardt or Merian.

 'Der feine Unterschied' - subtle distinctions

 The Daig sociolect

 One of the defining characteristics of the Daig milieu is its perceived need to separate itself from those not part of that milieu.
 This separation is intended to distance Basel's aristocracy both vertically from the middle classes and horizontally from the so-called 'newly rich.'
 One of the primary means to uphold the distinction between the Daig and outsiders is the use of the Daig sociolect, commonly referred to as Baaseldytsch, in contrast to the common speech known as Baseldütsch.
 Both names already indicate certain underlying differences in pronunciation.
 It is notable that the common Baseldütsch and the Daig Baaseldytsch make up two varieties of the same Low Alemannic form of German, but Baaseldytsch has accrued fewer affinities with the High Alemannic dialects that dominate most of German-speaking Switzerland.